aurelia/framework/doc/article/en-US/cheat-sheet.md

   </source-code>
 </code-listing>

-Contextual items availabe inside a repeat template:
+Contextual items available inside a repeat template:

 * `$index` - The index of the item in the array.
 * `$first` - True if the item is the first item in the array.